bbc/datalab-ml-training/README.md

 - [Four: Build a Regressor](iPlayerForecast_course4.ipynb)

 This training is still work-in-progress.
 Please send us any feedback to `datalab@bbc.co.uk` to help us improve it!

+**And if you found this training easy and had fun doing it, why not join us? https://findouthow.datalab.rocks/**